Supporting small businesses beyond the Paycheck Protection Program with BlueVine’s Eyal Lifshitz

-The following was produced by Tearsheet Studios in partnership with business banking provider BlueVine.
+The following was produced by Tearsheet Studios.
+We worked with small business lender BlueVine to produce a four part series on creating financial solutions serving historically underserved small businesses.
 It’s Small Business Week, and BlueVine wanted to highlight how it’s helping small businesses, particularly around the Paycheck Protection Program.

 Today, we’re happy to have two guests with us: First, Eyal Lifshitz, CEO of BlueVine.
 Eyal is a third-generation small business entrepreneur who co-founded BlueVine to build a better financial future for small businesses.